dmulyalin/nornir-salt/README.md

 ## Functions

 - **ResultSerializer** - helper function to transform AggregatedResult object in Python dictionary
-- **FFun** - helper filter function, to filter Norninr hosts based on F-object, Glob patterns, groups, IP Prefix, list
+- **FFun** - helper filter function, to filter Nornir hosts based on F-object, Glob patterns, groups, IP Prefix, list

 # How and What